Recreation & Adventure

 Brent is doing so amazingly well.
 You would truly be proud of him.
 He is such a changed young man, in every aspect.
 He has been working extremely hard at Grad School and his first semester he has come away with “2 A’s and an –A”.
-He is really enjoying the communications program and is looking at Interning for a company possibly over the Christmas holidays in New York.
-He is also starting the process of sending out resumes to companies for Interning this summer.
-Brent has now...
+He is really enjoying the communications program and is looking at interning for a company possibly over the Christmas holidays in New York.
+He is also starting the process of sending out resumes to companies for interning this summer.

 My time at ATC was definitely not easy, but neither is life.
 I believe it made me a better person for it and now I’m getting everything I’ve wanted out of life.
 I have the determination to figure out what I want to do, the motivation to pursue it, and the ability to keep everything organized when everything gets hectic.
 Honestly, If I didn’t go to At The Crossroads, I don’t know where I would be; I just know it would be somewhere I wouldn’t want to be.